Your link text

 Because you do.

 If you want to feel this confident with every family that stands in front of your camera, come watch my free posing class.
-I'll walk you through the foundations of how I approach every session — from the first hello to the final frame.
-It's the stuff that changes how families experience you, and that changes everything.
+I'll walk you through the foundations of how I approach every session, from the first hello to the final frame.

-And if you want to see me handle situations exactly like this in action, that's what Behind the Lens is for.
-You can watch me photograph real families with real crazy-kid moments and watch the magic happen in real-time.
+And if you want to see me handle these moments in real time, that's exactly what Behind the Lens is for.
+You can watch me photograph real families with real crazy-kid moments and watch the magic happen.
 I'd love to see you there!

 For Photographers: